How long has the investigation been running?

 How do you collect/analyse data?

 We collect census data, ie, in force data at 1st January each year and claims for which at least one payment has been made during the investigation year, from insurance companies, termed contributing offices.
 The data is in a per policy format.
 The full format is specified in the coding guide.
-Click here for more information about data submissions and for access to the latest coding guide.
+More information about data submissions and for access to the latest coding guide is available on the CMI data page.
 The analysis methodology is described in detail in CMI Report 12 and CMI Report 15.